 - Staff maintain minimum 2m distance from all coworkers, staff, public and clients

 - Max 3 crew members per truck.
 All to be wearing masks when in vehicles.
 This protocol is relaxed for individuals that reside in the same household (e.g. if two people live together, they’re put on the same crew and travel in a truck together).

 - All staff head directly to job sites instead of meeting at our central works yard each morning

-- Only Crew Leads enter work yard storage bins
+- Only Crew Leads enter work yard storage bins and office trailer

 - All trucks are equipped with hand washing station

 - No Sharing of PPE (Personal Protective Equipment).
 All staff provisioned with personal ear plugs and eye protection.

 - All meetings (between clients, sub trades etc) will be held virtually or outdoors at a safe distance

 - All staff bring a packed lunch to work to avoid unnecessary exposure to Covid-19 in public places.